szymonn121/GameTracker/SETUP.md

 - Restart the dev server after changing `.env`

 ### "No games showing on dashboard"
-- Log in again to trigger data import
+- Log in again to trigger per-user sync
-- Check API logs for import status
+- Check API logs for sync status (look for your `steamId`)
-- Verify Steam API key is valid
+- Verify `STEAM_API_KEY` is present in `.env` and valid
-- Database should populate automatically after login
+- Database should populate automatically after login; no global dump is used

 ### Port already in use (3000 or 4000)
 - Change `PORT` in `.env` for API